studentsdav/point_of_sale_system/README.md

 ```

 When this variable is supplied, the `apiBaseUrl` constant is set to the provided value.
+All backend service classes use this base URL by default.
+For example, the
+`AttendanceApiService` and `AccountApiService` will automatically point to
+`apiBaseUrl` unless a custom URL is supplied when constructing them.
 🌐 Server API Setup (Ubuntu / Windows / Linux)
 1. Install Node.js dependencies in the project root
 ```bash